apitoolkit/apitoolkit-landing/docs/sdks/golang/fiber/index.md

 ## Configuration

-Next, initialize APItoolkit in your application's entry point (e.g., `main.go`) like so:
+Next, initialize APItoolkit in your application's entry point (e.g., `main.go`), like so:

 ```go
 package main